NativeScript/NativeScript/README.md

 ## Repositories

-The NativeScript framework is made up a number of components, all of which are open source and on GitHub.
+The NativeScript framework consists of a number of components, all of which are open source and on GitHub.
 Here are the major ones:

 - **[Cross-platform modules](//github.com/NativeScript/NativeScript/)**
     - This repo contains the [NativeScript cross-platform modules](http://docs.nativescript.org/core-concepts/modules), which abstract iOS and Android APIs into JavaScript APIs—e.g. `camera.takePicture()`.
 The modules are written in TypeScript.